 And for those of you who want to know more about those theme parks I just mentioned?
 Don’t worry, I’ll mention them at the end of this post.

-But now it’s time to dive into all that Bangkok has to offer family travelers and present to you: the 10 things to do in Thailand with kids.
+Now it’s time to dive into all that Bangkok has to offer family travelers and present to you: the 10 things to do in Bangkok with kids.

 The Grand Palace